logo

 Assets

-At Fidelity, you’ll gain access to over 4,000 investment opportunities in the form of mutual funds, ETFs, and around 2,000 individual stocks, which you can choose from to create your own portfolio.
+At Fidelity, you’ll gain access to over 4,000 investment opportunities in the form of Mutual funds enable you to pool your money with other investors to ‘mutually’ buy stocks, bonds, and other investments.
+They are run by professional money managers.mutual fundsinfo, ETFs, and around 2,000 individual stocks, which you can choose from to create your own portfolio.

 Where stocks are concerned, it’s not the largest selection on the UK market by a long stretch – falling far short of the range offered by interactive investor and AJ Bell, for example.
 Stock choices are limited to well-known and popular stocks from US, UK and European markets.
-There is no access to exchanges from the rest of the world, and no ability to buy fractional shares.
+There is no access to exchanges from the rest of the world, and no ability to buy Fractional shares are portions of shares (or ETFs) that are smaller than one whole share.
+They are designed to make ownership of large, expensive shares more accessible. fractional sharesinfo.

 Where Fidelity excels, however, is in its choice of funds.
 Available funds span the entire market range and include Fidelity’s own products as well as those from 100+ other providers.
 The choice of funds is as wide as you’ll find anywhere in the UK market.